-An impairment charge of \$1,965,000 on goodwill was recognised for continuing operations in the 2013 financial year (2012: \$nil).
+The carrying amounts of goodwill allocated to Orbital Autogas Systems and to Sprint Gas totalling \$1,965,000 were impaired in full in the prior reporting period.
 The impairment charge was recognised as a result of the contraction of the Australian LPG retrofit market, which led to a significant decrease in the number of vehicles being converted to LPG during the reporting period and to lower than expected penetration of our Liquid LPG product into this contracting market.
 Management also considered the announcement by Ford Motor Company of Australia that it will cease the manufacture of vehicles in Australia in 2016 when considering the impairment of Orbital Autogas System's goodwill.
-The assessment of recoverable amount was based on value in use models using a discount rate of 18% and was determined at the cash-generating unit level.
+The assessment of recoverable amount was based on a value in use models using a discount rate of 18% and was determined at the cash-generating unit level.
 The impairment charge was recognised in the income statement in the line item "other expenses".